DFE-Digital/bat-design-history/app/posts/manage-school-placements/2024-02-22-adding-placements.md

 - Primary with modern languages
 - Primary with physical education
 - Primary with science

+We show the primary subject specialisms as a list of radio buttons.
+Users can only select one primary subject specialism for a primary placement.

 If the subject level is ‘Secondary’, we show: